Lexz-08/Snipper-v2/README.md

+# Read Me First
+This application is ***INCOMPATIBLE*** with **Windows' contrast theme setting** because of the effects it applies to the application windows.

+Unless you want an *unreadable, and in my opinion, ugly-looking window*, ***DO NOT ENABLE THIS THEME*** or have the application running while contrast theme settings are enabled.

 # Snipper-v2
 ### Description
 I made a scuffed version of Windows 10 snipping tool.

 Works with Windows 11 of course :)

 ### Features
   - Region selection